Class 6 = Brazil

 Our book change day is a Wednesday.

-Our class books are:
+Our class book is:

 Useful links